dimitrijekaranfilovic/space-invaders/README.md

 | ![picture](resources/boss4.png)        | ![picture](resources/boss-non-animated.png)  | Boss which appears every 10 points    |
 |![picture](resources/circle2.png)       | ![picture](resources/circle.png)             | Projectile that boss fires            |

+## Additional information
+* All icons are custom designed(by me) because of copyrights, so do not be surprised by their appearance.
+* Exe file included in this project is the non-animated version.
+* Each prize lasts for 5 seconds.

 ## Gameplay gifs